-Class A shares of a Fund may be purchased at NAV under the following circumstances, provided that you notify the Fund in advance that the trade qualifies for this privilege.
-The Funds reserve the right to modify or terminate these arrangements at any time.
+Class A shares of the Fund may be purchased at NAV under the following circumstances, provided that you notify the Fund in advance that the trade qualifies for this privilege.
+The Fund reserves the right to modify or terminate these arrangements at any time.